-Leaves of Change is a lesson on fossils designed for 5th grade students that teach critical thinking and graphing, as well as how to interpret data, using modern and fossil leaves from the Slater Museum.
+Leaves of Change is a lesson on fossils designed for 5th grade students that teach critical thinking and graphing, as well as how to interpret data, using modern and fossil leaves from the museum.

 The Leaves of Change lesson is taught over three days, taking approximately 1.5 hours each day.
 All supplies are provided.
 Teachers may request that a museum educator come to the classroom to teach the lessons or request to check-out the kits after receiving training.

 This lesson includes botany, paleontology, climate, graphing, and math.

 Next Generation Science Standards met by this lesson: